RedTachyon/Ferry/README.md

 The `ServerEnv` implementation is inspired by ML-Agents, but we generally recommend using `ClientEnv`.

 TODO: profiling with fast/slow languages on the server/client

+## Protocol

+ClientBackend - ServerEnv:
+- At the beginning, there's a handshake, client sends, server also sends
+- Backend starts execution, performing initial setup
+- Backend sends an initial request, the response must be a ResetArgs
+- In a loop, Backend sends current ORTTI and listens for a response.
+Response can be either ResetArgs or Action
+-

+IMPORTANT NOTE: `step` returns only after the backend reaches a new decision step and sends a new request.